Mbed-TLS/TF-PSA-Crypto/docs/4.0-migration-guide/repo-split.md

 ### Developer or package maintainers
 If you build or distribute TF-PSA-Crypto:
-- The build system is CMake, Makefiles and Visual Studio projects are not supported.
+- The build system is CMake.
+Makefiles and Visual Studio projects are not supported.
 - Review [File and directory relocations](#file-and-directory-relocations) for updated paths.
 - See [Impact on usages of the library](#impact-on-some-usages-of-the-library) for the possible impacts on:
   - Linking against the cryptography library or CMake targets.
   - Using the TF-PSA-Crypto pkg-config file.
   - Using TF-PSA-Crypto as an installed library.
 - The configuration file is `include/psa/crypto_config.h` (see [Configuration file split](#configuration-file-split)).
+- If you want to distribute both the cryptography and the X.509 and/or TLS components, you need to package Mbed TLS together with its bundled TF-PSA-Crypto.

 ### Platform Integrators
 If you integrate TF-PSA-Crypto with a platform or hardware drivers: